ualbertalib/library-cms/README.md

 # library-cms

 This is the CMS for the University of Alberta Libraries website.
 It uses Comfy Mexican Sofa.
-This repository also contains the staff profiles application.

 ## Applications

-+ MariaDB database for profiles application and CMS
++ MariaDB database for CMS

 ## Development environment